MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell-aip-azurerms.md

 ---
 # required metadata

-title: Use PowerShell for Azure Information Protection and Azure Rights Management | Azure Information Protection
+title: Using PowerShell for Azure Information Protection and Azure Rights Management | Azure Information Protection
 description: Information to get started using PowerShell with the Azure Information Protection client when your organization uses classification labels or protection by using the Azure Rights Management service
 author: cabailey
 ms.author: cabailey